nabsabraham/research-in-pytorch/README.md

-### Collecting important resources for research/learning PyTorch
+### Collecting important resources for learning/building/researching in PyTorch

 There's tons of good resources to learn PyTorch and alot of important functionalities that I'd like to document so I don't forget.
 These functionalities may be geared towards my research or just my understanding of PyTorch.